bitsmuggler/frontend-architecture-map/README.md

 * Reliability
 * Security

 Try to scale the expectation each of these quality attributes from low to high (0 - 4).
 And check if the specific task is related to SEO.

+> If you rate the expectation for a specific quality attribute as high, you should concretise the requirements (e.g. with quality scenarios) and consider this in the architecture of the app.

 #### Do first architecture assumptions